doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Tried a problem on  neural networks today.
 Successful used the logistic regression algorithm and 'one vs all' classification algorithm in a neural network with one hidden layer.

 **Thoughts** : Obviously I didn't make the entire thing since I don't know many things yet, but I'll learn that soon

+# 100 Days Of Code - Log

+### Day 38: July 2, 2020

+**Today's Progress**:Learned about computation of cost function in neural networks and finding it's min using backpropagation algorithm.

+**Thoughts** : Things completely went over my head like a bouncer.
+Hopefully some practice would help in understanding.